 “Why not this?” echoed through my brain but remained unspoken.

 “Can I take you home?”
-I said.

 “No, that’s okay.
 I borrowed a friend’s car.”

 She put on her coat in the hallway.

 “So how do I get in touch with you?
 I still don’t know your name.
 It’s hard to get ‘Elena’ on the phone where you’re living now.”